China's slowdown threatens the euro zone core more than the fragile South

 "If Germany performs poorly because of the Chinese impact on international trade, then the periphery will follow as most of the intra-euro zone exchanges are with Germany," said

-"Extrapolating the Chinese situation to infer that investors favour the periphery over the core is a bit far-fetched," he said.
+"Extrapolating the Chinese situation to infer that investors favor the periphery over the core is a bit far-fetched," he said.

 (Reporting by Jamie McGeever; Additional reporting by Atul Prakash; Editing by Larry King)